 Depending on what kind of trial you take part in, how invasive the trials are, and how long they take, you can earn anything from £100 to about £5,000.
 If you’re impressed by the £5,000 figure, though, ask yourself, how much could this ‘treatment’ be harming my body for them to pay me so much money?

-Here’s our guide to making money taking part in clinical trials the safe way.
+Here’s our guide to taking part in paid clinical trials for money the safe way.

-- Where can I find clinical trials to take part in?
+- Where can I find paid clinical trials to take part in?

-- Thinking it through – Are clinical trials for you?
+- Thinking it through – Are paid clinical trials for you?

 As a health volunteer you would be involved in Phase One testing.
-Before this phase drugs are tested in laboratories and on animals, but Phase One is when the drug is first administered to humans.
-The aim is to measure what happens to the drug once it is in the human body until the point it is excreted.
+Before this, phase drugs are tested in laboratories and on animals, but Phase One is when the drug is first administered to humans.
+The aim is to measure what happens to the drug once it’s in the human body until the point it’s excreted.

 This may well involve staying in free accommodation for a period of days where food and entertainment are usually provided for free.
 Although this type of testing is closely monitored and rarely causes serious problems, there is always the risk in being the first human to trial a drug and we shall say more on this later.
 Just be aware of what you are getting into before you sign up.

 In fact, before you look into any potential drug trials for yourself, you should remind yourself about this trial where things went horribly wrong for some of the human testers.
 Also there is a helpful report on the BBC website about clinical trials today here.

 Other kinds of testing are less common so they will be harder to find and will require being at the right place at the right time, but they also don’t carry the same risks as drug trials.
 Such tests include psychology tests, sleep deprivation studies and diet and nutritional studies.